-What We Do What We Don't Do Substantially all compensation for named executive officers is tied to performance.
-O No payment of dividends on performance-based restricted stock awards until earned.
-Performance-based vesting requirements apply to 100% of restricted stock awards (no time vesting alone).
-O No defined-benefit pension plan or SERPs for named executive officers.
-CEO special long-term cash bonus based on five-year results to reinforce a long-term planning horizon and sustainable growth. Ò No "single trigger" equity vesting upon change-in-control.
-Cash bonuses are capped and performance-based restricted stock awards limited to 100% of target (risk mitigation features).
-O Severance pay is very limited, as is the use of employment agreements.
-Robust share ownership and retention guidelines.
-"Clawback" policy to recoup erroneously paid cash and equity compensation.
-No hedging or pledging of Company stock is permitted (with the exception of the number of shares pledged as of the date of the adoption of the policy in January 2015 for one independent director).
-No excise tax gross-ups on change-in-control payments.
-Risk assessment review as part of risk mitigation process.
-Independent compensation consultant retained by the Compensation No re-pricing of underwater stock options or cash buy-outs without shareholder approval.
-Committee. Ò No granting of stock options with an exercise price less than fair market value at grant.
+What We Don't Do

+- No payment of dividends on performance-based restricted stock awards until earned. - No defined-benefit pension plan or SERPs for named executive officers. - O No "single trigger" equity vesting upon change-in-control. - O Severance pay is very limited, as is the use of employment agreements. - No hedging or pledging of Company stock is permitted (with the exception of the number of shares pledged as of the date of the adoption of the policy in January 2015 for one independent director). - O No excise tax gross-ups on change-in-control payments. - No re-pricing of underwater stock options or cash buy-outs without shareholder approval. - O No granting of stock options with an exercise price less than fair market value at grant.